 Known as Guidance for Industry #263, the Food and Drug Administration (FDA) has released a recommended process for voluntarily bringing remaining approved animal drugs containing antimicrobials of human medical importance under the oversight of licensed veterinarians by changing the approved marketing status from over-the-counter (OTC) to prescription.

-The guidance document outlines a new process for authorizing the use of antimicrobials to treat animals raised for human consumption.
-Livestock owners will be required to obtain a prescription from a veterinarian before accessing antimicrobial drugs considered medically important to human health in forms such as injectables and boluses for their animals.
+The guidance document outlines a new process for authorizing the use of these antimicrobials to treat animals, including livestock, equine, and companion animals.
+Owners will be required to obtain a prescription from a veterinarian before accessing antimicrobial drugs considered medically important to human health in forms such as injectables and boluses for their animals.

 Farmers can prepare by: